 - Ignoring category caps that can look like MCC exclusions.

-Direct answer: MCC exclusions are one of the biggest drivers of the gap between advertised rewards and real ROI, so you should model them before picking a card.
+MCC exclusions are one of the biggest drivers of the gap between advertised rewards and real ROI, so you should model them before picking a card.
+Cards offering stablecoin spending often have different exclusion policies than those paying rewards in native tokens.

 Overview